monatis/clip.cpp/README.md

 ```
 usage: ./bin/benchmark <model_path> <images_dir> <num_images_per_dir> [output_file]

-image_path: path to CLIP model in GGML format
+model_path: path to CLIP model in GGML format
 images_dir: path to a directory of images where images are organized into subdirectories named classes
 num_images_per_dir: maximum number of images to read from each one of subdirectories. if 0, read all files
 output_file: optional. if specified, dump the output to this file instead of stdout